ICAS CPD requirements

 - Long term career break example PDF [150 KB]

-How to submit your CPD record
+How to submit your CPD record if you have been selected as part of the annual sample

 Email your completed form